thuanquang/SATExtension/README.md

   // The extension will try to fetch questions matching these tags.
   // Leave empty to get questions with any tag.
   preferredTags: ['Algebra', 'Geometry'],

+  // How long to wait before auto-closing the popup when reviewing explanations (in milliseconds)
+  explanationReviewTime: 10 * 1000, // Default: 10 seconds
 };

 // --- Websites to Block ---